dd-se/movie-recommendation-api/README.md

     uvicorn src.api.main:app [--reload]
     ```

-    The movie request builder will be available at `http://127.0.0.1:8000`.
-Served via static files from `src/api/html/`.
+    The movie request builder will be available at `http://127.0.0.1:8000`, served via static files from `src/api/html/`.

-    The documentation endpoint will be available at  `http://127.0.0.1:8000/docs`
+    The documentation endpoint will be available at  `http://127.0.0.1:8000/docs`.

 ### Filtering Movies